muhammadsamir11/node-mscs-face/README.md

 - [Custom Implementations](#custom-implementations)
 - [Things to Do](#things-to-do)

-Services that are being wrapped for Face API are stated in the table of contents above.
-Services not mentioned for Face API are currently all work in progress.
+Services that are being wrapped for Face API are stated in the table of contents above, everything else is work in progress.
+For Face API documentation, please refer to [Microsoft's Cognitive Services Face API References](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236)